PreferenceKey's reduce method demystified

 values passed: did this article lied to us?

-SwiftUI always strive to do as little as possible to present the final outcome to the end user, in this example no one is reading nor utilizing the preference key: therefore SwiftUI will ignore it.
+SwiftUI always strives to do as little as possible to present the outcome to the user.
+No one is reading or using the preference key in this example; therefore, SwiftUI will ignore it.

-All our keys are actually there and are present in their right place in the view hierarchy, they're just not used, therefore SwiftUI won't spend any time on resolving them.
+All our keys are there and present in their proper place in the view hierarchy.
+They're just not used.
+Therefore SwiftUI won't spend any time resolving them.

 If we want to see reduce